 For office buildings, office parks, office complexes, and etc. .

 For projects that undertaken by the Government or authority, or projects that financed by public funding or Government allocations and subsidies.
-For example, Government buildings, hospitals, road, bridges, airport, stadium, parks, and etc. For similar projects that are private-funded and aimed for profits should be classified under the Purposed Built Category.
+For example, Government buildings, hospitals, roads, bridges, airports, stadiums, parks, and etc. For similar projects that are private-funded and aimed for-profits should be classified under the Purposed Built Category.

 For private-funded projects/buildings that do not comply with other categories.
-For instance, the private hospital, airport, bus terminal, university, school, and etc. For projects that already have its own and respective category, it cannot be accepted into this category.
+For instance, the private hospital, airport, bus terminal, university, school, and etc. For projects that already have their own and respective categories, they cannot be accepted into this category.
 For projects that are funded by public money or Government allocations and subsidies, it should be categorized in the Public Infrastructure/Amenities Category.

-For apartments, condominiums and residential development buildings of 17 storeys and above.
+For apartments, service apartments, condominiums and residential development buildings of 26 storeys and above.

-For apartments, condominiums, and residential development buildings of above 5 storeys but below 17 storeys.
+For apartments, service apartments, condominiums, and residential development buildings of 11 storeys to 25 storeys.

-For landed housing projects, housing estates, and residential development buildings of 5 storeys and below.
+For landed housing projects, housing estates, and residential development buildings of up to 10 storeys.

 14. Resort Category

-For beach resorts, hill resorts, theme parks, marinas, and etc. A resort is a place used for relaxation or recreation, attracting visitors and family for holidays, vacations or longer stay.
-A self-contained resort attempts to provide all-in one or most of a vacationer’s wants while remains on the premises, such as food, drinks, lodging, sports, entertainment and shopping.
-For a hotel in a resort area (like beach hotel) provided only lodging or accommodation, it should be categorised under the Hotel Category.
+For beach resorts, hill resorts, theme parks, marinas, and etc. A resort is a place used for relaxation or recreation, attracting visitors and family for holidays, vacations, or longer stay.
+A self-contained resort attempts to provide all-in-one or most of a vacationer’s wants while remains on the premises, such as food, drinks, lodging, sports, entertainment, and shopping.
+For a hotel in a resort area (like a beach hotel) provided only lodging or accommodation, it should be categorized under the Hotel Category.

 15. Retail Category